-Six Facts About Veterans Day
+Five Interesting Facts About Veterans Day

-A lot of people get Veterans Day and Memorial Day mixed up, so here's something to help you remember the difference between the who.
-Memorial Day is for remembering those who died in military service.
+A lot of people get Veterans Day and Memorial Day mixed up, so here's something to help you remember the difference between the two- Memorial Day is for remembering those who died in military service.
 Veterans Day is to honor all veterans, both living and deceased whether they served in wartime or in peacetime.

-Here are six other interesting things you might not know about Veterans Day:
+Here are six other interesting things you might not know about Veterans Day.

-#2.)
-Veteran’s Day Was Originally Called “Armistice Day.”
-November 11th, 1919 was the first anniversary of the end of World War One.
-Armistice Day was originally supposed to honor veterans of THAT war, but now it covers all veterans.
-Congress made Armistice Day a national holiday in 1938, then renamed it Veterans Day in 1954.
+November 11th, 1919 marked the first anniversary of the end of World War I. Armistice Day was originally created to honor the veterans of World War I, but today the holiday honors all veterans from all wars.
+Congress made Armistice Day a national holiday in 1938 and then renamed it Veterans Day in 1954.

-#5.)
-The Motto of the Department of Veterans Affairs Is a Quote from Abraham Lincoln.
 The motto is, quote, "To care for him who shall have borne the battle."
 That quote is from the final paragraph of Lincoln's second inaugural address.